Zhuang955/reimagined-tribble/README.md

        * GitHub username 1: gloriahsieh
        * GitHub username 2: zhuang955
        * GitHub username 3: UWHenry
-       * GitHub username 4:
+       * GitHub username 4: jes98lhu
        * GitHub username 5:
    * When did you complete this exercise?
+We complete this exercise on Mar 4th.
    * How long did it take your team to complete this exercise?
+Less than a hour.

 ## Table of Contents